annebrown/dotfiles/older-files/apps/README.md

 # Description

-This section is for configuration of my apps on a fresh OSs.
+This section is for app config on a new host.
+Private config data is sourced from private repos.

-My private app config data is located in a separate repo.

 [LXDE](#lxde)